-Over the las few years I have experimented with whipping up new jams and jellies with fruits and peppers from the garden.
+Over the last few years I have experimented with whipping up new jams and jellies with fruits and peppers from the garden.
 I wanted to try something different this year so I made this Blackberry Vanilla Bourbon Jam and let me tell you…delicious.
 A little sweet, super flavorful, and can use it for breakfast, to grill with, or dessert!

 Blackberries, vanilla beans, bourbon, and lemon make for an unconventional and delicious jam spread.
 It’s perfect to elevate your brunch and pantry.
 It’s basically having a Bourbon Smash in the form of jam.
 Feel free to play around with the ingredients and make yourself a new go-to jam flavor.